jareddilley/Stairway-Stopwatch/README.md

 # Stairway-Stopwatch
 ![image](https://github.com/jareddilley/Stairway-Stopwatch/blob/main/Media/Demo-video.gif)

-Racing up and down the stairs used to be for kids, not anymore.
-As the holidays approach I have created a stopwatch so can turn racing up and down the stairs into a sport.
-The 3D printed system is wireless and uses motion sensing for ease of use.
+Racing up and down the stairs used to be just for kids, not anymore.
+As the holidays approach, I have created a stopwatch so you can turn racing up and down the stairs into a sport.
+The 3D printed system uses RF communication and motion sensing for ease of use.
 This would be a great build for you and your roommates or even your kids.
 This creation has a YouTube video as well so those who are visual learners can be entertained (https://youtu.be/VbG-spBBNq0).
 Below are the schematics for both the receiver and transmitter:

 ![image](https://github.com/jareddilley/Stairway-Stopwatch/blob/main/Media/schematic-receiver.PNG)
 ![image](https://github.com/jareddilley/Stairway-Stopwatch/blob/main/Media/schematic-transmitter.PNG)